-For many growing up, team sports provided a safe haven where priceless life lessons were taught, bonds were built and social skills developed.
+For many growing up, team sports provided a safe haven where priceless life lessons were taught, bonds were built, and social skills were developed.
 From a tech mogul like Mark Cuban to a podcast superstar like Lewis Howes, many top entrepreneurs grew up loving sports.
-For others, team sports may have provided a less than stellar experience.
+For others, team sports may have provided a less-than-stellar experience.

-No matter which side of the fence you were on, research is finding that putting your kids in team sports during their formative years can help provide them with the tools needed to crush it in the workplace later on in life.
-Specifically, a study by Cornell University found that teenagers who played sports developed stronger leadership skills, worked better in teams and demonstrated more confidence in work environments.
+No matter which side of the fence you were on, research finds that putting your kids in team sports during their formative years can help provide them with the tools needed to crush it in the workplace later in life.
+Specifically, a study by Cornell University found that teenagers who played sports developed stronger leadership skills worked better in teams, and demonstrated more confidence in work environments.

-On top of that, according to NPR, kids who participated in youth sports were found to have higher incomes and rise up the corporate ladder faster than their peers.
-Here are just some of the reasons why this is the case, and how to get started.
+In addition, according to NPR, kids who participated in youth sports were found to have higher incomes and rise up the corporate ladder faster than their peers.
+Here are just some of the reasons why this is the case and how to get started.

 Why put your kids in team sports?